Skip to Main Content

 Choosing Appliances

 • Replace and recycle old appliances when the time comes.
-Most utilities have rebate programs for the purchase of newer appliances or recycling programs to encourage their proper disposal.
 Units that are 10 years old can use twice the energy of a new EnergyStar-certified model.
+Click here to view available rebates for the purchase of newer appliances or recycling programs to encourage their proper disposal.

 • When purchasing a new appliance, buy an EnergyStar-certified model with the lowest energy use rating for the size and style you need.
 Look for the bright yellow EnergyGuide labels typically found on new appliances.